The Nest

 Is It Possible To Get More Air Rights In New York City?

-How to buy air rights in NYC?
+How do you buy air rights in NYC?

 The release of that air space is part of the city’s 10-year plan to encourage expansion and innovation and improve the rent crisis.
 Whether or not this will bode well for the city depends on many factors.
-However, it’s safe to say that we’ll see building up pretty frequently.
+However, it’s safe to say that we’ll see building up frequently.

 How Do You Know How Much Air Rights A Building Has In NYC?